vincentchachere/Group-Policy-and-Managing-Accounts/README.md

 </summary>

-First, we will lockout a pre-created user account to setup for account recovery.
+<ins>First, we will lockout a pre-created user account to setup for account recovery.</ins>

 *Log into **DC-1** as **mydomain.com\jane_admin***